Haskell-Things/ImplicitCAD/README.md

 Introduction
 ------------

-ImplicitCAD is a programmatic CAD program, implemented in haskell.
+ImplicitCAD is a programmatic CAD program, implemented in [Haskell](https://www.haskell.org/).
 Unlike traditional CAD programs, programmatic CAD programs use text descriptions of objects, as in programming.
 Concepts like variables, control structures and abstraction are used, just as in programming.
 This provides a number of advantages:

  - Objects can abstracted and reused
  - Repetitive tasks can be automated
  - Objects can be designed parametrically
  - The usual tools for software development (like version control) can be used

-The traditional example of programmatic CAD is OpenSCAD.
+The traditional example of programmatic CAD is [OpenSCAD](http://www.openscad.org/).

 Generally, objects in programmatic CAD are built with Constructive Solid Geometry or CSG.
 Unions, intersections and differences of simpler shapes slowly build the object.
 ImplicitCAD supports all this and much more!
 For example, it provides rounded unions so that one can have smooth interfaces between objects.